After almost 8 years in the fitness industry, I’ve certainly got to see my fair share of interesting exercises over the years.

 I’ve had the idea of writing this style of blog regularly for years and it is certainly somthing want to continue to do overtime.

 The exercises I will address are the ones that are slightly less obvious, I hope by now you certainly acknowledge bosu ball strength training is not the best idea....

-So we are clear, the goal of this is certainly not to be negative towards people who honestly just know no better.
+So we are clear, the goal of this style of blog is certainly not to be negative towards people who honestly just know no better.

 Rather, the goal is certainly to save people time and act as a resource that I certainly wish I stumbled across in the early years of training.

 So here we go...

 This exercise has to be one of my favourites that I see performed very regularly.

 I understand that this exercise was probably seen as a progression to the banded external rotation that was prescribed by a physio.
 It was then passed down as a ‘warm up’ through weight room culture without fully understanding what is happening.

 The issue is not the intention, I love the idea of warming up the external rotators before training the upper body.